ENCODE-DCC/atac-seq-pipeline/docs/tutorial_scg.md

 8. See full specification for [input JSON file](input.md).

+9. You can resume a failed pipeline from where it left off by using `PIPELINE_METADATA`(`metadata.json`) file.
+This file is created for each pipeline run.
+See [here](../utils/resumer/README.md) for details.
+Once you get a new input JSON file from the resumer, then edit your shell script (`examples/scg/ENCSR356KRQ_subsampled_scg_*.sh`) to use it `INPUT=resume.[FAILED_WORKFLOW_ID].json` instead of `INPUT=examples/...`.

 ## For singularity users

-9. IF YOU WANT TO RUN PIPELINES WITH YOUR OWN INPUT DATA/GENOME DATABASE, PLEASE ADD THEIR DIRECTORIES TO `workflow_opts/scg.json`.
+10. IF YOU WANT TO RUN PIPELINES WITH YOUR OWN INPUT DATA/GENOME DATABASE, PLEASE ADD THEIR DIRECTORIES TO `workflow_opts/scg.json`.
 For example, you have input FASTQs on `/your/input/fastqs/` and genome database installed on `/your/genome/database/` then add `/your/` to `singularity_bindpath`.
 You can also define multiple directories there.
 It's comma-separated.
     ```javascript
     {
         "default_runtime_attributes" : {